leeyongyue1019-spec/leeyongyue1019-spec.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "2025 China Pharmaceutical Association Symposium on Medicinal Chemistry"
-collection: teaching
+collection: meeting
-type: "Undergraduate course"
+type: "participation"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Xinjiang Medical University"
-date: 2014-01-01
+date: 2025-11-28
-location: "City, Country"
+location: "Urumqi Xinjiang,China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+The theme of the meeting is the development of new drugs through the utilization of new targets and new technologies.
+Having understood the academic trends, the research perspective has been broadened.

 Heading 1
 ======